dwmetz/Toolbox/README.md

   <div align="center">
 </h5>
 <h4>
-Miscellaneous PowerShell and Python scripts related to YARA and Malware Analysis.
+Miscellaneous PowerShell and Python scripts related to YARA, Malware and Timeline Analysis.
 </h4>

 <h5>Note: MANY of these tools or improved equivalents are available in